-Initial Steps and Notice of Formal Complaint.
+B. Initial Steps and Notice of Formal Complaint.

-- The Title IX Coordinator will provide notice to the complainant and the complainant's parent/guardian (if the complainant is a non-eligible student under FERPA), and to the respondent (if known) and the respondent's parent/guardian (if the respondent is a noneligible student under FERPA), as well as to any other known parties, of the following: - a. this Title IX Grievance Process, including any informal resolution process; - b. the allegations of sexual harassment potentially constituting sexual harassment, including sufficient details known at the time and with sufficient time to prepare a response before any initial interview; "sufficient details" shall include to the extent known identities of persons involved, the conduct allegedly constituting sexual harassment, and the date and location of the incident; - a statement that the respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility will be made at the conclusion of the grievance process; - d. that each party may have an advisor of their choice, who may be, but is not required to be, an attorney; - e. that each party is entitled to inspect and review evidence; and - f. a reference to any provision in the District's code of conduct that prohibits knowingly making false statements or knowingly submitting false information during the grievance process. - 2.
-The Title IX Coordinator will contact the complainant to discuss and offer supportive measures. - 3.
+- 1. The Title IX Coordinator will provide notice to the complainant and the complainant as parent/guardian (if the complainant is a non-eligible student under FERPA), and to the respondent (if known) and the respondent parent/guardian (if the respondent is a non-eligible student under FERPA), as well as to any other known parties, of the following: - a. this Title IX Grievance Process, including any informal resolution process; - b. the allegations of sexual harassment potentially constituting sexual harassment, including sufficient details known at the time and with sufficient time to prepare a response before any initial interview; õsufficient detailsö shall include to the extent known identities of persons involved, the conduct allegedly constituting sexual harassment, and the date and location of the incident; - a statement that the respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility will be made at the conclusion of the grievance process; - d. that each party may have an advisor of their choice, who may be, but is not required to be, an attorney; - e. that each party is entitled to inspect and review evidence; and - f. a reference to any provision in the District code of conduct that prohibits knowingly making false statements or knowingly submitting false information during the grievance process.

+- 2. The Title IX Coordinator will contact the complainant to discuss and offer supportive measures. - 3.
 The Title IX Coordinator may contact the respondent to discuss, and or impose, non-disciplinary supportive measures. - 4.
 The Title IX Coordinator will examine the allegations in the formal complaint, to determine whether even if assumed true, the allegations are sufficient to sustain a finding of sexual harassment under this Policy.
-If the Title IX Coordinator was not involved with preparing the formal complaint, the Title IX Coordinator will contact the complainant to discuss the complaint and whether amendment is appropriate, in which case the process of Sect.
+If the Title IX Coordinator was not involved with preparing the formal complaint, the Title IX Coordinator will contact the complainant to discuss the complaint and whether amendment is appropriate, in which case the process of Sec.
 III.C.4 will apply. - 5.
-If the formal complaint fails to satisfy the definition of sexual harassment in this Policy, the complaint shall be dismissed as provided in Sect.
+If the formal complaint fails to satisfy the definition of sexual harassment in this Policy, the complaint shall be dismissed as provided in Sec.
 III.G, below. - 6.
 If the complaint is not dismissed, then Title IX Coordinator will consult with the Superintendent as to whether the Title IX Coordinator should act as the investigator or whether a different District or other employee shall act in that capacity.
-At the same time, the Title IX Coordinator and the Superintendent shall appoint the person who shall make the initial determination of responsibility (initial decision maker).
-In all cases, the investigator and the initial decision maker must be properly trained and otherwise qualified (see Sect.
-II.E "Training", and Sect.
-II.H "Conflict of Interest"). - 7.
-If the report alleges sexual harassment by the Superintendent, the Title IX Coordinator will inform the School Board Chair and the Business Manager the latter of whom shall have authority to seek guidance from the District's general counsel, but shall not delay the District's response to the report as outlined in this Policy.
+At the same time, the Title IX Coordinator and the Superintendent shall appoint the person who shall make the initial determination of responsibility (initial decision maker In all cases, the investigator and the initial decision maker must be properly trained and otherwise qualified (see Sec.
+II.D of Trainingo, and Section II.G of Conflict of Interesto). - 7.
+If the report alleges sexual harassment by the Superintendent, the Title IX Coordinator will inform the School Board Chair, who shall have authority to seek guidance from the District general counsel, but shall not delay the District general counsel, but shall not delay the District